pitfail/pitfail-reports/report1/report1.rst

 use.
 Pitfail can also be accessed via a website that offers additional set of features (In addition to all of the functionality provided by the Twitter interfaces): like view portfolio, design custom securities, interact socially with other users and play against or in co-operation (teams/leagues) with other users.
 Also, website helps to generate some advertising revenue.
 Therefore making it desirable to attract users to the Pitfail website by offering features that are not possible via Twitter/Facebook.
 Android interface provides features that are similar to that of the website, with the addition of notifications to the user when some event occurs within Pitfail.

+The motivation for implementing teams/leagues comes from the apparent fact that most (perhaps all) trading games target students and teachers as their principal user base, suggesting this accounts for most of the people who actually play these games.
+While PitFail is mostly seeking a different niche -- the casual online player -- the classroom market is too big to ignore completely, hence a feature that makes it possible for students to play against each other in a league.

 Below is the list of customer requirements: